dopefishh/praatalign/README.md

 ##### Models
 You can create your own models or use the given models(for example Sampa models).
-Note that in the Python phonetizer file, the connection between models and languages is defined in the phonetizer dictionary.
+Note that in the Python phonetizer file, the connection between models and languages is defined in the phonetizer dictionary at the bottom of the file.

 ##### Adapt the Praat scripts
 To add the language to the Praat scripts you can just edit the file called